-Scheduled fall and spring conferences are a must for parents to understand their child's school performance.
+The Fall conference window is September 20th - October 7th conferences are important for parents to understand their child's school performance.
 Please make every effort to attend.
 These conferences have been a tremendous asset over the past few years.
+The Spring conference window is February 22nd - March 10th

-If for any reason you wish to confer at other times with a teacher, please feel free to send a note or call the school (706-823-6960) and arrange an appointment.
+If for any reason you wish to confer at other times with a teacher, please feel free to send a note or call the school (706-737-7185) and arrange an appointment.
 Teachers are not free to confer with parents while students are under their supervision.
 We try diligently to honor every request for a conference at a time suitable for both parent and teacher.